 The REACH Recommendations

-The recommendations from the 2009 REACH Report drives and directs the work of REACH Edmonton.
+The recommendations from the 2009 REACH Report drive and direct the work of REACH Edmonton.
 Below are the many initiatives that are a result of those recommendations:

 A “Turn Away from Gangs” initiative.
 Support the evaluation of specific initiatives that address the risk factors for gang involvement.